NeoZorK/neozork-hld-prediction/docs/development/TERMINAL_PLOT_SIZE_REDUCTION_SUMMARY.md

 ## Summary

-Implemented dynamic plot size adjustment for terminal plotting mode (`-d term`) to reduce vertical chart height by 50% when the `-d term` parameter is explicitly used.
+Implemented dynamic plot size adjustment for terminal plotting mode (`-d term`) to reduce vertical chart height by 10% when the `-d term` parameter is explicitly used.

 ## Problem

 The command `uv run run_analysis.py show csv gbp -d term` was displaying charts with full height (50 lines), which was too large for terminal viewing.
-Users needed a more compact display specifically for the `-d term` mode.
+Users needed a more compact display specifically for the `-d term` mode with 45 lines height.

 ## Solution